IP55 dust- and water-resistance

 Perhaps the only disappointment regarding audio reproduction has to do with the treble response.
 If your music library contains a lot of cymbal crashes and violin solos, you may be surprised by how difficult it is to perceive treble frequencies with these earbuds.

-Should you buy the JLab Epic Air Elite?
+Should you buy the JLab Epic Air Elite in 2020?

-Those interested in spending a bit more on workout earbuds but feel intimidated by the Bose SoundSport Free’s $200 price tag will enjoy these.
-Battery life and connectivity are stellar, and while the physical appearance may not be eye-catching, it’s discreet and sophisticated for the workout variety.
-If you’re enticed by these but feel it’s not worth spending $100-plus on exercise ‘buds, then the company’s Fit 2.0 may be more financially viable.
+Those interested in spending a bit more on workout earbuds but feel intimidated by the Bose SoundSport Free’s $200 price tag will enjoy these, if you can find them in stock.
+It appears the company is pushing the JLab Epic Air Sport instead, which forgoes the multipurpose charging case.
+That said, the Epic Air Elite battery life and connectivity are stellar, and while the physical appearance may not be eye-catching, it’s discreet and sophisticated for the workout variety.
+If you’re enticed by these but feel it’s not worth spending $100-plus on exercise ‘buds, then the company’s JBuds Air Sport may be more financially viable.
 Ultimately, though, the JLab Epic Air Elite is a great compromise with few compromises.